ciren/cilib/docs/src/main/tut/docs/design/position.md

 Interval(-5.12,5.12)^30
 ```

-A `Posiiton` may now be constructed, as we know what the bounds of the search
+A `Position` may now be constructed, as we know what the bounds of the search
 space are

 ```tut